Sounie/dependency-check/README.md

 ## Version history
+Current implementation
+ * Recursively checks from initial package, checking whether any dependency exists that would introduce a class from one of the unwanted packages, or any sub-package.

+First attempt
-First attempt just starts from a specified class, then recursively steps through the detected dependencies and accumulates the class names and checks whether a class is in one of the specified unwanted packages.
+ * Just starts from a specified package, then recursively steps through the detected dependencies and accumulates the class names and checks whether a class is in one of the specified unwanted packages.
 A single object with 2 unit tests.
 Not set up as a distributable artifact.

 ## Potential enhancements
 - Check whether each class's package doesn't start with one of the specified unwanted packages.